deeptho/neumodvb/docs/viewing.md

 Compared to TVHeadend, several features are not supported:

-* No XMLTV epg, but this would be easy to add
+* No XMLTV EPG, but this would be easy to add

 * No scheduled EPG scanning